Tom-Tee/mad-events/README.md

 ![UI - Creation Menu](docs/creation_menu.png)

-4 - You can create an event with `CREATE EVENT melbourne_tech_meetup`, please note that the event must be in snake_case if it more than two words.
+4 - You can create an event with `CREATE EVENT event_name`, please note that the event must be in snake_case if it more than two words.
+See below:

 ![UI - Create Event](docs/create_event.png)

-5 - You can create a speaker with `CREATE SPEAKER John`, please note that the speaker must be in snake_case if it more than two words.
+5 - You can create a speaker with `CREATE SPEAKER name`,see below.
+Please note that the speaker must be in snake_case if it more than two words.

 ![UI - Create Event](docs/create_speaker.png)

-6 - You can create a talk with the correct formatting `CREATE TALK melbourne_tech_meetup 'working with arrays' 7:30am 8:00am John`.
-Please note that the talk name must have apostrophe around with them no special characters and the speaker and event must already be created.
+6 - You can create a talk with the correct formatting `CREATE TALK event_name 'talk_name' 7:30am 8:00am speaker_name`.
+Please note that the talk name must have apostrophe around them and the speaker and event must already be created.
 You can also use 15:00 or 3pm time.
 Feel free to get one of these wrong when creating the string.
 Have a look what happens!
+See below:

 ![UI - Create Talk](docs/create_talk.png)

 7 - You can create as many talks, speakers and events as you like.
-The talks cannot overlap or you will see an error.
+The talks cannot overlap on the same event or you will see an error.

 ![UI - Time Taken](docs/time_taken.png)

-Print off the talks in ascending order for a specific Event with `PRINT TALKS melbourne_tech_meetup`
+Print off the talks in ascending order for a specific event with `PRINT TALKS event_name`, see below:

 ![UI - Print Talks](docs/print_talks.png)

 ## Testing

 I tried my best to add some testing to the application.
-I tested the models, repositories and controllers for the main features.
+I tested the models, repositories and controllers for the main features with rspec.

-You can run the tests with
+You can run the tests in the parent directory with

 ```